← All stories

 Scene 7 / 7

-By evening, fireflies blinked tim-tim between the banyan's hanging roots.
-Anansi looked at the broken pot and burst out laughing his chest felt a little empty, but still he laughed.
-“Oh Tuku all the wisdom was never in my pot.
-A little of it was with you too, all along.”
-And he lifted his little one up onto his back.
+By evening the fireflies were winking on and off.
+Anansi looked at the broken pot and laughed out loud.
+"Oh, son all the wisdom of the world was never in my pot.
+A little of it was with you all along."
+And he swung his little son up onto his back.